 according to a market research report, the lack of "adequate bed resources" for rent by the Marshals Service in jails in the Southern District of California contributed to the adoption of a policy requiring the Marshals Service to obtain permission from the U.S. Attorney's Office prior to making an arrest.
-In practice, this meant that people charged with federal misdemeanors in the Southern District primarily border-crossing offenses-were not incarcerated, unlike in other districts across the country.178 ICE, too, depends on the availability of local carceral infrastructure.
-The agency's collaboration with county jails accounts for over a third of its interior (nonborder) arrests.179 In a number of jurisdictions, sheriffs have justified their refusal to honor immigration detainers and comply with administrative warrants in terms of limited jail bedspace.180 Conversely, jail expansion helps to fuel our nation's deportation machine.
+In practice, this meant that people charged with federal misdemeanors in the Southern District-primarily border-crossing offenses-were not incarcerated, unlike in other districts across the country.
+The ICE, too, depends on the availability of local carceral infrastructure.
+The agency's collaboration with county jails accounts for over a third of its interior (nonborder) arrests.
+The analysis accounts for over a third of its interior (nonborder) arrests.
+In a number of jurisdictions, sheriffs have justified their refusal to honor immigration detainers and comply with administrative warrants in terms of limited jail bedspace.
+Conversely, jail expansion helps to fuel our nation's deportation machine.

-When sheriffs and commissioners opt to increase jail bedspace, their decisions not only cost taxpayers a tremendous amount of money; they also create carceral vacuums for diverse institutional users of bedspace to fill with people who admittedly "shouldn't be [t]here."181 To fully understand their responsibility for incarceration's admitted excesses, it is critical to appreciate that these same sheriffs also have significant power to manage the use of available bedspace.
+When sheriffs and commissioners opt to increase jail bedspace, their decisions not only cost taxpayers a tremendous amount of money; they also create carceral vacuums for diverse institutional users of bedspace to fill with people who admittedly "shouldn't be [t]here."
+181 To fully understand their responsibility for incarceration's admitted excesses, it is critical to appreciate that these same sheriffs also have significant power to manage the use of available bedspace.
 Part III tells this chapter of the story.